We've all heard the buzz by now.

 Google, like many search engines, wants to deliver the most relevant content to its users.
 So the main issue with generated content isn't the fact that it's generated, but rather the intent is usually to create spam.
 Google has claimed that, so long as content adds real value to the user and isn't used to game the system, generated content is fine.

 In fact, many big news and media outlets like Forbes already use content generation technologies to help them.
 The key here is to fuse the best of both worlds - human and artificial intelligence - to create compelling content.
-Contributing valuable knowledge to the internet will ensure that you can rank at the top even if your content is generated.
+Contributing valuable knowledge to the internet will ensure that you can rank at the top even if some of your content is generated.